 Will it definitely stop my periods?

 The vast majority of women will not have any further periods.
-A small number of women (about 1 in every 25) will continue to have a slight monthly bleed / discharge due to the presence of glandular tissue in the canal of the cervix.
+If you keep your cervix, there is a small chance (about 1 in every 25) that you will continue to have a slight monthly bleed / discharge due to the presence of glandular tissue in the canal of the cervix.

 How is the operation performed?

 - Your bladder is emptied with a catheter.

 - An instrument is introduced through your cervix into your womb so that it can be moved as required to help visualise the pelvic organs.